MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: Performance Implementation

 The performance capabilities of the \ac{MPPI}-Generic library is highly dependent on the choices of block sizes for the various kernels, Dynamics, and Cost Functions.
-There is no one choice to be made so instead, we can provide some general rules of thumbs that we have seen work more often than not. \begin{itemize} \item Set the thread block $x$ dimension size of both the Dynamics and Cost kernels to be a multiple of 32.
-This allows all the threads of a warp to be doing the same operation.
-We have seen in some cases that lowering the thread block $x$ dimension to 16 can provide some improvements but this has not been true for the majority of dynamics and cost functions. \item Set the thread block $y$ dimension of Dynamics and Cost Functions to the state dim and $1$ respectively.
+There is no one choice to be made so instead, we provide some general rules of thumbs that we have seen work more often than not. \begin{itemize} \item Set the thread block $x$ dimension size of both the Dynamics and Cost kernels to be a multiple of 32.
+This allows all the threads in a warp to do the same operation.
+We have seen in some cases that lowering the thread block $x$ dimension to 16 can provide some improvements but this has not been true for the majority of dynamics and cost functions. \item Set the thread block $y$ dimension for Dynamics equal to the state dimension and Cost Functions to 1.
 This depends on whether the Dynamics/Cost Function are utilizing the multi-threading capability available to them but for most of the pre-defined Dynamics, they are using the $y$ axis of the thread block to do dynamics updates.
-Meanwhile, most Cost Functions are not taking advantage of the multi-threading as they are returning a single value, the cost. \item Keep Dynamics and Cost Function kernels' thread block sizes low.
-The limit to the size of a thread block is currently $1024$ so it might be tempting to try to fill that.
+Meanwhile, most Cost Functions are not taking advantage of the parallelization as they return a single value, the cost. \item Keep Dynamics and Cost Function kernels' thread block sizes low.
+The limit to the size of a thread block is currently $1024$ so it might be tempting to fill that.
 However, there are various synchronization points in these kernels to ensure that data has been loaded before being used.
-As the thread block size increases, the more time is spent waiting at these synchronization points in the Dynamics and Cost Function kernels. \item When developing your own Dynamics, it can be pertinent to make the output dimensions divisible by 2 or 4.
-This can done by filling the \lstinline{enum} with filler values.
-This allows the code to use the more efficient memory loading GPU instructions discussed in \cref{subsec:gpu_improvements_general} and reduce the total number of memory calls by a factor of at least 2.
+As the thread block size increases, more time is spent waiting at these synchronization points in the Dynamics and Cost Function kernels. \item When developing your own Dynamics, it can be pertinent to make the output dimensions divisible by 2 or 4.
+This can done by adding extraneous values to the \lstinline{enum}.
+This allows the code to use more efficient memory-loading GPU instructions discussed in \cref{subsec:gpu_improvements_general} and reduce the number of memory calls by a factor of at least 2.
 One might be tempted to also ensure that the control dimension is divisible by 4.
-However, the control dimension is also used to generate samples so while there may be improvements to the efficiency of reading memory, it will also take longer to generate samples that are being read. \item Minimize the use of \lstinline{if} statements in the GPU code when possible.
-Since GPUs execute a \emph{warp} at a time, having different threads in the warp following different paths of an \lstinline{if} statement can cause \emph{warp divergence} where every thread ends up executing both code paths by running the \lstinline{if} statement twice. \end{itemize}
+However, the control dimension is also used to generate samples so while there may be improvements to the efficiency of reading memory, it will also slow down generating samples. \item Minimize the occurrence of warp divergence in your GPU code when possible.
+The most common way these occur is by using \lstinline{if} statements based on values that might be different for individual threads in a warp.
+In some cases, converting the desired \lstinline{bool} expression into a \lstinline{float} will be faster while still providing the desired branching. \end{itemize}